Why Spiritual Cleansing & Uncrossing?

 Especially in the case of longstanding curses or of "crossing through the feet," (whereby one has contracted crossed conditions by stepping on or over harmful spiritual work laid for them by an enemy) a spiritual footwashing might be employed to cleanse away the past and ensure a blessed and prosperous lifepath.

-Additional hands-on methods and techniques have made their way into Hoodoo via folk healing methods found elsewhere in the Americas and may be deemed proper by a Rootworker familiar with the traditions from which they arise and the circumstances that warrant their use.
+Additional hands-on methods and techniques have made their way into hoodoo via folk healing methods found elsewhere in the Americas and may be deemed proper by a rootdoctor familiar with the traditions from which they arise and the circumstances that warrant their use.